 The space I offer people is safe and always confidential.
 Trust is such an important part of counselling it does not work effectively without it, therefore I never expect people to trust me blindly, rather I offer the chance to make for people to make their own minds up on whether I am the right counsellor for them.

-I have well over 3200 hours of post qualification experience and I am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
+I have thousands of hours of post qualification experience and I am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
 I abide by their Ethical Framework for the Counselling Professions.

 I have worked with clients experiencing issues such as self harm, suicidal ideation, eating disorders, addictions, abuse, depression, anxiety, post traumatic stress disorder, grief/loss and trauma.
 I have also worked in both private practice and residential settings with people who have been diagnosed with a personality disorder or have a dual diagnosis.
 Previously I have taught counselling skills to level 3 & 4 counselling students.
 I have worked in Birmingham, London, Lincoln, Liverpool, Chester Thailand and now Bromsgrove.